 I may be alone in being a New Zealander who regards Heavenly Creatures as a so-so film most other New Zealanders regard it very highly and it topped a poll of the best New Zealand films.
 (In a side note, I also briefly lived two houses away from the girls school that appears at the opening of the film).
 The Parker-Hulme murder does seem to be one that is strangely fixated in the national psyche it had already fueled two books and a stage play prior to the film.
 After Heavenly Creatures came out, an intensive international search was made for the whereabouts of the real Pauline Parker and Juliet Hulme and in an irony that was surely greater than any fiction, it was discovered that Juliet Hulme is nowadays better known as novelist Anne Perry who specializes in writing Victorian murder mysteries, while Pauline Parker was later discovered living in Kent, England.

 Peter Jackson next went onto the flop ghost comedy The Frighteners (1996).
 He followed this with the highly successful The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003), which served to turn Jackson into an A-list Hollywood director.
 Subsequently, Jackson went on to his remake of King Kong (2005), the afterlife film The Lovely Bones (2009) and The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).

 (Nominee for Best Actress (Kate Winslet), Best Supporting Actress (Melanie Lynskey) and Best Cinematography at this sites Best of 1994 Awards).